-What makes the best travel camera and how do you choose?
+What makes the best camera and how do you choose?
 This can be a hard (or easy) question to answer, depending on who’s asking.
 This article aims to give you the definitive answer to this question no matter what sort of photographer you are.
 At the end of this comprehensive guide, you will find the perfect camera to take with you on your travels to capture all your epic adventures.

 I’ve used various cameras both as an amateur and as a professional wedding photographer when I pursued the career religiously.
-Now that I’ve gravitated more into travel, my gear selection is, of course, focused on finding the best travel camera.
+Now that I’ve gravitated more into travel, my gear selection is, of course, focused on finding the best camera.

-This guide will help you more if you don’t know what sort of travel camera you’re looking for.
+This guide will help you more if you don’t know what sort of camera you’re looking for.
 I will cover all the style types of cameras, and by the end of this article, you should have a clearer picture (so to speak) of what you need based on your particular needs or budgetary constraints.

 I will cover cameras that you wouldn’t even consider to be real cameras, like a smartphone.
 Yes, some smartphones are truly capable of taking remarkable travel photos!
 I’ve owned a few (I’ll cover it below) and have even sold the photos professionally.

-What to Look For in A Travel Camera?
+What to Look for in a Camera?

 This is governed by the number of Megapixels stuffed into the sensor of the camera (or smartphone).
 The bigger sensor size (generally), the more megapixels can be crammed into it.
 More often than not, the more megapixels you have, the better the image quality and be bigger the size you can print.